farhasan/All-Things-Superheroes/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(___TODO__: your project name_)

-# Shoppy Shoperson
+# All Things Superheroes!

 ## Overview

-(___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+All Things Superheroes is a web app which allows users to find any comic series, comic book character, comic issue or comic event that the user could ask for.*

+Users can also register and login to add their own superhero, and keep a list of their creations!
+Users will give their superheroes names and can supply a short summary of the character and an image of the character.

+Note: * -> only Marvel or DC!

 ## Data Model

-(___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store Users, Comics, Characters, Events, and Custom Heroes.

-* users can have multiple lists (via references)
+* users can have multiple custom heroes through references to them
-* each list can have multiple items (by embedding)
+* comics will have characters and events through referring to them
+* characters will have references to comics and events through the comic and event titles,
+* custom heroes will have references to the user that created them

 (___TODO__: sample documents_)